zire/arrakis/nns_voting_cmd.md

       };
 ```

 This completes the entire loop.
-No more auto logoout every ten minutes.
+No more auto logout every ten minutes.
 No more waiting for webpage loading.
 It's entirely run on command line.
 You can control the entire workflow at your own pace with probably more info than you actually need.

 ## Next